Where are 6 month LPN Programs in Ct?

 Medical assistants receive accreditation from the American Association of Medical Assistants (AAMA).
 It takes 12 months to complete training, and students then sit for the CMA exam.

-LPNs earn 30-40% more than medical assistants despite the similarity in roles.
+LPNs earn 30-40% more than medical assistants despite similar roles.
 The difference arises because LPNs spend more time with patients.
 Also, LPNs can double up as medical assistants since they can assist in performing examinations on patients.

 Fortunately, it’s pretty easy for medical assistants to enroll in LPN programs in CT.
 MAs also have an easier time in nursing school due to exposure to a rigorous curriculum in the AAMA course.
 It’s also the best route for aspiring RNs because the student will spend less time compared to enrolling for a nursing degree.